COMMENT: Navalny was box-office for a fortnight but a decade of obscurity beckons

 No one is strong enough to fight a battle against corruption when looking up at a prison guard instead of down brings instant punishment.
 Leading the revolution is impossible if you are sewing gloves or jumping up and down with other inmates while the Soviet anthem plays on the tannoy.
 No one can see him.
 No one can hear him.
 No one can protect him, least of all himself.
 His lawyers and supporters scarcely know his whereabouts on a daily basis.
 The only way of ascertaining this is by sending money to him.
 If it is accepted, then he is inside that institution.
 If not, he is elsewhere.
 This is a Russian penal system, which would be familiar to Anna Akhmatova who queued with food packages for her son outside Leningrad prisons in the 1930s and wrote Requiem in response to the indifference she met.

-I would love to be proven wrong but I think Navalny has made a political miscalculation.
+I would love to be proved wrong but I think Navalny has made a political miscalculation.
 The Kremlin is rarely susceptible to international pressure, especially when it comes to internal affairs.
-Putin will feel confident that he can ride out the current wave of protests in Russia as outrage is inevitably diluted over time and the rest of the leadership of Navalny’s organization is picked off one by one.
+Putin will feel confident that he can ride out the current wave of protests in Russia as outrage is inevitably diluted over time and the rest of the leadership of Navalny’s organisation is picked off one by one.
 Navalny’s Smart Voting campaign may complicate matters for the Kremlin, make it more expensive and demand more transparently non-democratic measures to suppress it but when the threat is existential, Putin and his goons will rise to meet that challenge.
 If America or the EU were to make a huge gesture of solidarity it would have happened by now.
 Crimea did not weaken Putin fatally and Navalny won’t either.
 The infrastructure of the Mafia state is too powerful and well-established to be brought down other than from the inside.

 The world’s attention is a frail and fickle thing, human memory is unreliable and sadly, for all but the most devoted of Navalny’s disciples, out of sight will mean out of mind.
 He’s fifty miles but light years away from power in Russia.
 He might hope to replicate Mandela’s long walk to freedom but more likely it’s a bullet train to oblivion.